moderne-vulnerability-fixes-june2022/microprofile-meeting-persistence/README.md

 </executions>
 ```

 This is copying server snippets from dependencies into the server configuration directory.
 We are going to add to it instructions to download the `mongo-java-driver`, copy it to the `usr/shared/resources` folder, and strip the version off the JAR file name.
-This last part means we don’t have to remember to update the `server.xm` every time the dependency version is upgraded.
+This last part means we don’t have to remember to update the `server.xml` every time the dependency version is upgraded.

 2. To add these additional instructions, add the following lines after the `</execution>` closing tag:
 ```xml